kamilkhanlab/nonsmooth-forward-ad/README.md

 - `val::Float64`: its output value
 - `dot::Vector{Float64}`: its output generalized derivative
 - `ztol::Float64`: the capture radius for nonsmooth operations with kinks.
 Any quantity within `ztol` of a kink is considered to be at that kink.
 Default value: `1e-08`.

-### Handling nonsmoothness

-The nonsmooth calculus rules used here are described by Khan and Barton (2015) and Barton et al. (2017).
-In particular, they require knowledge of when a nonsmooth elemental function like `abs` is exactly at its "kink" or not, which is difficult using floating point arithmetic.
-This implementation, by default, considers any domain point within an absolute tolerance of `1e-08` of a kink to be at that kink.
-The user has the ability to change this tolerance.

 ## References
 - KA Khan and PI Barton, [A vector forward mode of automatic differentiation for generalized derivative evaluation][1], *Optimization Methods and Software*, 30(6):1185-1212, 2015.
 DOI:10.1080/10556788.2015.1025400